hibasheikh90/hibasheikh90/README.md

 ---

-## 👩‍💻 About Me
+# 👩‍💻 About Me

-I'm a **dedicated and enthusiastic Frontend Developer** with strong skills in **HTML, CSS, JavaScript, TypeScript, and Next.js**.
+Hi, I'm **Hiba Sheikh** — a passionate **Frontend Developer** currently learning and building projects with **HTML, CSS, JavaScript, TypeScript, React, and Next.js**.

-Currently, I’m pursuing **Management at GIAIC Institute (Initiative of AI & Web 3)**, where I specialize in **Others track**.
+🌱 I’m focused on creating **modern, responsive, and user-friendly web applications** while continuously improving my skills.

-💡 My passion lies in using **technology to solve real-world problems** by blending business principles with modern tech.
+💡 I’m eager to grow as a developer, explore **Agentic AI Development**, and contribute to real-world projects.

-I also have experience in **project management, data analysis, and communication**, making me a strong team player who can also work independently.
+⚡ I enjoy problem-solving, learning new technologies, and turning ideas into reality.

 ⚡ **Fun Fact:** I love learning new things every day and believe consistency is the key to success!